04 December 2024

-During the 1930s, Ross Verlag in Berlin published film star cards in several formats: you could collect postcards in different sizes, but also very small cigarette cards and big collectors cards in an XXL format.
-These XXL cards were produced in the late 1930s.
-They were printed in black and white and have no text or lines on the flipside.
-We recently acquired a series of these cards with glamorous female film stars and starlets.
-For this post, we selected 12 of these cards.
+During the 1930s, Ross Verlag published film star cards in several formats: you could collect postcards in different sizes, but also very small cigarette cards and so-called 'Film Grossbilder'.
+Ross produced these collector cards in an XXL format (each measuring 5 1/4" x 7" or 13 x 18 cm) in 1936-1937 for Union Cigarettenfabrik (Union Cigarette Factory).
+These large cigarette cards were available to those who purchased Romana cigarettes.
+They were printed in black and white and had no text or lines on the flip side.
+Here is a series of 15 of these extra-extra-large cards with glamorous female film stars and starlets.

 Dorothy Lamour and Chimp